jwells131313/danaides/README.md

 ## Streaming Leaky Bucket

-This implemantation of the leaky bucket algorithm is meant for streaming use case.
+This implementation of the leaky bucket algorithm is meant for a streaming use case.

 The Limiter is the bucket and it has a desired data flow rate.
-Chunks of data can be added to the bucket by number and the Limiter will stream numbers elements back to the user or tell the user how much time they need to wait before asking the limiter for more data.
+Chunks of data can be added to the bucket by number and the Limiter will stream element data back to the user by telling them how many elements can be processed at this time or telling the user how much time they need to wait before asking the limiter for more data.

+This rate limiter must be called at least once a second to be able to approach the desired rate.

 Basic usage:

 ```
 limiter := New(100) // 100 per second

+for {
+    // Get data from the source
     limiter.Add(200)
-limiter.Add(50)

     for {
         took, delay := limiter.Take()
         if took == 0 && delay == 0 {
             // The limiter is empty, break out and get more data
             break
         }

         if took == 0 {
             time.Sleep(delay)
         } else {
-    // do whatever it is you are doing with took elements
+            // Give took elements to your sink
+        }
     }
 }
 ```